Famous fast food logos: Fast food restaurant logos and brands

 Burger King Logo

-Established in 1954, Burger King quickly rose through the ranks to become a formidable player in the global fast food market.
-Despite the fact that in the beginning, the company was just another establishment specializing in burgers, it later cemented its position alongside iconic brands, with McDonald’s being one of its main competitors.
+Established in 1954, Burger King quickly became a formidable player in the global fast food market.
+Although the company was initially just another establishment specializing in burgers, it later cemented its position alongside iconic brands, including McDonald’s.

 A significant part of Burger King’s corporate identity is its emblematic logo.
-The modern logo is a clear red word mark located between two bright orange semicircles, conjuring up the image of a burger, with the fiery orange hues symbolizing the buns.
-This design decision is not arbitrary; it reflects the essence of Burger King and serves as a visual cue to the appetizing delicacies one can expect when visiting its establishments.
+The modern logo is a clear red wordmark between two bright orange semicircles.
+It conjures up the burger image, with the fiery orange hues symbolizing the buns.
+This design decision is not arbitrary; it reflects the essence of Burger King and serves as a visual cue to the delicious delicacies one can expect when visiting its establishments.

 Domino’s Pizza